Updated on July 19, 2019

 Am I required to carry insurance for my home?

 The new law requires homeowners to maintain $1 million dollars in liability insurance to cover a rental home.
 The coverage is required to defend and indemnify the owner and any tenants in the home for bodily injury and property damage.
 Check with your insurance agent to be sure that you have adequate insurance coverage.
-If your carrier does not provide the required $1M liability coverage, take out an umbrella policy such as the one offered by AAA to supplement your current policy.
-Or switch to a different provider such as Proper Insurance (a subsidiary of Lloyds of London), designed specifically for short-term rental properties.
+If your carrier does not provide the required $1M liability coverage, you might need to take out an umbrella policy to supplement your current policy, or switch to a different provider.

 When are the taxes due?